top of page

-Jaden Dejesus Blango is a mixed media artist currently earning his Masters in Theological Studies from Duke University.
+Jaden Dejesus Blango is a mixed media artist based in Durham, North Carolina.

-D. Blango's interests lie in the intersections between Philosophical Theology, Mysticism, and the Cognitive Psychology of Imagination.
+D. Blango's creative and academic interests lie in the comingling of Philosophical Theology, Semiotics, and the Cognitive Psychology of the Imagination.

-In my work, I inquire symbolically into the tension of the already, but not yet of God’s reality.
-The work takes on a trinitarian shape, and through the use of water, light, abstraction, and chance, I explore what this tension means for our perception of the present.
-By considering God as the hypostasis – the ground of reality itself (symbolically represented as the background of the picture) I make my first theological claim.
+In my work, I inquire symbolically into the tension of transcendence and immanence.
+The work takes on a trinitarian shape, and through the use of water, light, abstraction, and chance, I explore what this tension means for our perception and imagination of the present.
+By considering God as the hypostasis – the ground of reality itself (symbolically represented as the abstracted background of the picture) I make my first theological claim.

 (God the Father)